-5.1.
-CHARTER AND BYLAWS 248 5.1.1.
-Corporate purpose of the issuer (article 3 of the bylaws) 248 5.1.2.
-Summary of the bylaws and internal regulations of the company concerning the members of its administrative, management and supervisory bodies 248 5.1.3.
-Rights, privileges and restrictions attached to existing shares 249 5.1.4.
-Actions required to modify shareholders' rights 250 5.1.5.
-Conditions for calling annual shareholders' meetings and extraordinary shareholders' meetings (articles 8 and 19 of the bylaws) 252 5.1.6.
-Provisions that could delay, defer or prevent a change in control or in the shareholder structure 252 5.1.7.
-Disclosure thresholds 253
+CHARTER AND BYLAWS 248 5.1.
+5.1.1.
+Corporate purpose of the issuer (article 3 of the bylaws) 5.1.2.
+Summary of the bylaws and internal 248 regulations of the company concerning the members of its administrative, management and supervisory 5.1.3.
+Rights, privileges and restrictions attached to existing shares 5.1.4.
+Actions required to modify 250 shareholders' rights 5.1.5.
+Conditions for calling annual shareholders' meetings and extraordinary shareholders' meetings (articles 8 and 19 of the or prevent a change in control or in the shareholder structure